 We recognise the environmental impacts of tourism.
 We work closely with local community groups including Litter Free Coast & Seas, West Bay Beach Group and Five Things Clear to encourage our visitors to leave only footprints in the sand and help us protect our natural environment.

 Our environment policy sets out the standards to be maintained and a range of future targets.

-External areas are maintained without the use of artificial fertilisers or pesticides (except in extreme circumstances) and planted to benefit bees and other insects.
+- External areas are maintained without the use of artificial fertilisers or pesticides.

 - Plants are chosen that benefit birds, bees and other insects or are native to the area.